 Accountability of school programs becomes more significant each year to students, parents, instructors, administrators, school boards, and PDE.
 The occupational competency tests used in this program are based on state, national, and/or industry-based standards.
-These standards are usually consistent with local curricula; however, local administrators are encouraged to identify gaps between the local curriculum and national standards and exert efforts to close any identified gaps.

 Requirements Governing the Testing of Career and Technical Education Students